MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Split-MgEntitlementManagementConnectedOrganization.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-CONNECTEDORGANIZATION <IMicrosoftGraphConnectedOrganization\[]>: The connected organization.
+`CONNECTEDORGANIZATION <IMicrosoftGraphConnectedOrganization[]>`: The connected organization.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
+  - `[CreatedBy <String>]`: UPN of the user who created this resource.
+Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[Description <String>]`: The description of the connected organization.
   - `[DisplayName <String>]`: The display name of the connected organization.
 Supports $filter (eq).
   - `[ExternalSponsors <IMicrosoftGraphDirectoryObject[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[IdentitySources <IMicrosoftGraphIdentitySource[]>]`: The identity sources in this connected organization, one of azureActiveDirectoryTenant, domainIdentitySource, externalDomainFederation or crossCloudAzureActiveDirectoryTenant.
+  - `[IdentitySources <IMicrosoftGraphIdentitySource[]>]`: The identity sources in this connected organization, one of azureActiveDirectoryTenant, crossCloudAzureActiveDirectoryTenant, domainIdentitySource or externalDomainFederation.
+Read-only.
 Nullable.
+Supports $select and $filter(eq).
+To filter by the derived types, you must declare the resource using its full OData cast, for example, $filter=identitySources/any(is:is/microsoft.graph.azureActiveDirectoryTenant/tenantId eq 'bcfdfff4-cbc3-43f2-9000-ba7b7515054f').
   - `[InternalSponsors <IMicrosoftGraphDirectoryObject[]>]`:
+  - `[ModifiedBy <String>]`: UPN of the user who last modified this resource.
+Read-only.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[State <String>]`: connectedOrganizationState